skrub-data/skrub/doc/modules/encoders/feature_engineering_categorical.rst

 :ref:`This example <example_string_encoders>` and this
 `blog post <https://skrub-data.org/skrub-materials/pages/notebooks/categorical-encoders/categorical-encoders.html>`_
 include a more systematic analysis of each method.
-The docstrings of each encoder provide additional context on how they work.
+The docstrings of each encoder provide additional details on how they work.